Immunisations help to keep us healthy at work. They also keep the people you are working with, and the wider community, healthy too.

 If you were immunised after 1996, the Australian Immunisation Register (AIR) will have a record of your childhood vaccinations.

 The AIR expanded in September 2016 to capture vaccines administered to people of all ages.
-Remind your vaccine provider to notify any vaccine you are administered to the AIR.
+Remind your vaccine provider they must notify any vaccine you are administered to the AIR.

 The quickest way to access immunisation records on the AIR is to request an Immunisation History Statement by using a Medicare online account through myGov or the Express Plus Medicare mobile app.